A New Way to Boost Crop Growth: Sustainable Biostimulants with Microalgae Compounds

 We are developing a plant biostimulant with microalgae that enhances crops’ nutrient uptake so farmers need less fertilisers.
 This helps to reduce the demand for nutrients like phosphorus and nitrogen.
 The former is produced from a non-renewable ore and the latter by using gas to generate the needed production temperature.

-Our team is developing a new sustainable cultivation method and employ it to grow the microalgae used in the biostimulants.
+Our team is developing a new sustainable cultivation method and is employing it to grow the microalgae used in the biostimulants.
 In this cultivation method, we use solar energy and CO2 captured from the air.
 The water, nitrogen, phosphorus and other nutrients needed to grow microalgae come from the wastewater of soilless greenhouses.
 This approach repurposes the leftover irrigation water from soilless greenhouses, turning it from waste into a valuable resource.

 algae culture